dianeujeneza/DivaApp/README.md

 Next you will find diffent tabs
 Navigate through them to choose what you want
 The output is to listen to the music of your choice
-## Known Bugs
-For now users cant'be able to view after inserting informations but they can view them in the database

 ## Technologies Used
 JAVA,SPARK Framework,BOOTSTRAP,POSTGRES
 ## Support and contact details